Complaint Resolution Process

 For information and questions concerning admission and then registration, visit

 All advising begins with the

-office of the registrar.
+.
 After admission, you may be assigned a faculty advisor in a field of interest.

 To purchase textbooks for classes, visit the